medford-group/TAPsolver/docs/resources/examples/coAdsorption/README.md

 - ->    : Irreversible E.R.
 - <->   : Reversible E.R.

 The two cells directly to the right of each elementary reaction in the input_file.csv file allow the user to specify the forward and backward rate constants, with the backward rate constant always being listed after the forward rate constant.
+An error will be returned if the user defines a reversible reaction, but the backward rate constant is excluded.

 On each side of the elementary reaction ( left (Species_1 + Species_2) or right (Species_3 + Species_4) ), the components must always appear in the following order: